 Motivational enhancement therapy typically begins with a preliminary evaluation in which the therapist will usually ask a series of questions to help themselves and their client gain a clear perspective on the situation.
 These questions might include:

-After a preliminary evaluation, MET usually includes four directed treatment meetings.
+After a preliminary evaluation, motivational enhancement therapy usually includes four directed treatment meetings.
 Treatment is individualized to the specific needs of the person being treated.
 Earlier meetings tend to focus on the individual talking through challenges and the therapist listening without judgment, and the therapist then guiding the client in setting goals.
 Later meetings tend to focus on strengthening self-esteem and self-care practices.

-As mentioned, MET is primarily associated with those experiencing substance use disorders.
+As mentioned, motivational enhancement therapy is primarily associated with those experiencing substance use disorders.
 However, it may also be helpful in the management of some anxiety disorders, eating disorders, and gambling addiction.
 Another group that has shown promise with this treatment consists of young people who are experiencing substance use issues, truancy issues, and conflict with parents.

 It’s important to note that those who are experiencing some type of addiction may also have other mental health disorders, either pre-existing or as a result of the substance use.
 In cases like these, other forms of therapy may be necessary instead of or in addition to MET .